graphadvantage/marvel-graph-practicum/README.md

 1. Write load queries for the marvel_comics.csv and marvel_series.csv to make Comic and Series nodes.
 2. Inspect your results - notice anything interesting?
 Images?
 Garbage?
 What about those Json lists?
 3. Rewrite your queries to parse the Json lists into useable property arrays for name and resourceURI
-4. Throw a CASE statement in to avoid writing blank arrays
+4. Throw in a CASE statement to avoid writing blank arrays
 5. Add a uniqueness constraint on each of the id fields for each of the three nodes.
 6. Write a query that searches (Character {name: }) for a particular value.
 Note the response time.
-Do something to this node to make the search go faster.
+Do something to this node to make searches go faster.
 Note the new response time.

+### Exercise 6: Refactor nodes
+1. Notice that there is a list of Creators in the Comic node.
+2. Refactor this to a new Creator node

-### Exercise 6:  Refactor relationships
+### Exercise 7:  Refactor relationships

 So now you have a bunch of nodes - but how are they related?